GluuFederation/inbound-saml/docs/getting_started.md

 When `NODE_ENV=dev`, development environment is activated.

-In the development settings, you can use the ENV variables or change/enter default values to files:
+In the development settings, you can use the environment variables or change/enter default values to files:

 - **Persistence API Settings** : `packages/sp-proxy/src/frameworks-drivers/main/config`
 - **SP Proxy Server Settings**: `packages/sp-proxy/src/interface-adapters/config/env.ts`